ToonWeyens/PB3D/README.md

 ## 2.20:
 * THERE IS A PROBLEM WITH THE CURVATURE THAT IS NOT ACCURATE AND ALLOWS FOR FAKE BALLOONING MODES.
-* norm_disc_prec_sol cannot be passed through the POST input file any more, because it will be overwritten in 'reconstruct_PB3D_in'.
+* norm_disc_prec_sol cannot be passed through the POST input file any more, because it will be overwritten in `reconstruct_PB3D_in`.
-* 'calc_tot_sol_vec' now optionally also calculates derivatives, so 'calc_XUQ' does not have to do this anymore.
+* `calc_tot_sol_vec` now optionally also calculates derivatives, so `calc_XUQ` does not have to do this anymore.
-* For debug, the output of the solution vector is also plot in 'plot_harmonics'.
+* For debug, the output of the solution vector is also plot in `plot_harmonics`.
 * Fixed small bug in calculation of ellipticity and triangularity of HELENA equilibria.

 ## 2.19:
 * VMEC TESTS DON'T WORK YET, BUT HELENA SHOULD BE FINE.
 * THERE IS A SLIGHT DISCREPANCY BETWEEN USING MULTIPLE NUMBERS OF PROCESSES.
 THIS NUMBER DECREASES WHEN LARGER GHOST REGIONS ARE USED IN EQUILIBRIUM NORMAL RANGE.
 * The issue of boundary conditions for spline inerpolation of HELENA quantities that are top-bottom symmetric has been cleared up: symmetric quantities have first derivative equal to zero and asymmetric ones second derivative equal to zero.
-This works only for HELENA grids, so a test has been added to 'calc_eq' in debug mode.
+This works only for HELENA grids, so a test has been added to `calc_eq` in debug mode.
-* This makes 'setup_deriv_data' redundant as well. 'setup_interp_data' was already deprecated in 2.18.
+* This makes `setup_deriv_data` redundant as well. `setup_interp_data` was already deprecated in 2.18.
-* 'disc_type' is now not longer used, as well as 'apply_disc'.
+* `disc_type` is now not longer used, as well as `apply_disc`.
 Everything is done with splines.
-* 'interp_V_spline' now uses either linear or spline, or direct copy.
+* `interp_V_spline` now uses either linear or spline, or direct copy.
-* 'interp_V' now has a test, which can be used with 'debug_interp_V'.
+* `interp_V` now has a test, which can be used with `debug_interp_V`.
-* Small bug fix in 'spline' for complex quantities where the wrong warning was displayed.
+* Small bug fix in `spline` for complex quantities where the wrong warning was displayed.
 * Change default max_njq_change to 0.49 because it turns out that being under 0.5 is very advantageous while at the same time not adding too many points in typical cases.
-* Fixed bug in 'calc_vec_comp' where ld iterated over 9.
+* Fixed bug in `calc_vec_comp` where ld iterated over 9.
 * Implemented limit to Jacobians to avoid zero.

 ## 2.18: